 Kirk Ingebretsen has been practicing complex commercial litigation since his admission to the bar in 1981.
 His practice focuses on cases involving breach of contract, misappropriation of trade secrets, covenants not to compete, breach of fiduciary duties, corporate governance, Directors and Officers insurance coverage, fraud, securities fraud, real estate and accountant professional liability.
 He also has experience defending personal injury and other tort claims.
 In addition to handling cases at the trial and appellate levels, Kirk has extensive arbitration experience, both as an advocate and as an arbitrator, with the Financial Industry Regulatory Authority and the American Arbitration Association.

-Kirk taught “Business Transactions” for five years as an adjunct professor at the University of Colorado School of Law, a course he designed to teach transactional and litigation skills to third-year law students.
-He also serves on the faculty for the National Institute of Trial Advocacy, was a Managing Director of the ABA Section of Litigation, and is currently a Member of the ABA Section of Litigation's Federal Practice Task Force.
+Kirk was an adjunct professor at the University of Colorado School of Law for five years where he taught litigation skills to third-year law students.
+He serves on the faculty of the National Institute of Trial Advocacy, was a Managing Director of the ABA Section of Litigation, and is currently a Member of the ABA Section of Litigation's Federal Practice Task Force.